enginebai/Algorithms/topics/heap.md

 * **Time Complexity**: `buildMapHeap(A)` takes `O(n)`, and `n - 1` elements run `heapifyDown()`, which takes `O(n - 1) * O(lg n)` = `O(n lg n)`.

 ### Tips for [Problem Solving](../topics/problems-solutions.md#heap)
 * Good at find the top K of xxx or median.
+We also can use **Quickselect** to find *k*th smallest item in an unordered list.
+(See problem [215.
+Kth Largest Element in an Array](https://leetcode.com/problems/kth-largest-element-in-an-array/))
 * Heap in Kotlin:
 ```kotlin
 // Max Heap